disclosure: We were sent this product for the purpose of review

 So, my first task was to construct the Space Ship in preparation for our first trip to the Moon!
 The instructions looked quite straight forward and the only ‘equipment’ needed, was a Cross Headed screwdriver.
 I unpacked all the parts and set to work …….

-As you can see if you click into the various photo’s above, there is a real wealth of detail on the actual Spaceship, the furniture can be moved around, the Lift Off Rocket can be placed at the top of the Spaceship or you can Blast Off into Space with one of the astronauts strapped in, on a Inter-Galactic mission – I was getting so excited to see how my imaginary play mad Monkey would get on with this play set.
+As you can see if you click into the various photo’s above, there is a real wealth of detail on the actual Spaceship, the furniture can be moved around, the Lift-Off Rocket can be placed at the top of the Spaceship or you can Blast Off into Space with one of the astronauts strapped in, on an Inter-Galactic mission – I was getting so excited to see how my imaginary play mad boy would get on with this playset.

-It’s wonderful that the Discovery Spaceship and Lift Off Rocket allows for 360 degree play – we can play together, Monkey can invite his friends over and they can play at the same time.
+It’s wonderful that the Discovery Spaceship and Lift Off Rocket allows for 360-degree play – we can play together, He can invite his friends over and they can play at the same time.
 The different levels within the Spaceship, and the lift connecting each level and another dimension of play.
 There is a laboratory, a bedroom, bathroom and kitchen, a gym as well as the serious space control area.

-Monkey has lived in an imaginary world of planets, aliens and moon missions – it has been wonderful to watch.
-He has picked up lots of information, asked lots of questions and put the things he has learnt from our Space Themed story time this week into practice.
+My son has lived in an imaginary world of planets, aliens and moon missions – it has been wonderful to watch.
+He has picked up lots of information, asked lots of questions and put the things he has learnt from our Space Themed storytime this week into practice.

 Can you tell how impressed I am with this product?
 We both love it.
 I can see why there is a 3+ years age on this product.
 There are a number of small play pieces and cables which a smaller child could easily swallow (some do look like sweets) or get themselves tied up in knots.
 I can see this being played with for years to come.
 I have a feeling I will be instructed to make some planets very soon.